adamfrisbee/datascience/README.md

 # datascience
-Practice data science techniques as part of the Data Science track on Coursera
+Practice data science techniques as part of the Data Science track on Coursera.
+##Welcome to by repo!